Talaria-Robotics/docs/software/README.md

-Talaria’s autonomous mail delivery robot is built in two halves: the Navigator and Control Panel.
+Talaria's autonomous mail delivery robot is built in two halves: the Navigator and Control Panel.
 The Navigator module is composed of a Raspberry Pi, the motor controller, and all navigation sensors such as LIDAR and motor encoders.
 Its primary purpose is to accept control commands from the Control Panel and navigate the SCUTTLE on the delivery route.
 The Control Panel module consists of another Raspberry Pi and a touchscreen, which serves as the interface for users to interact with the delivery system, primarily by planning and accepting deliveries.

 **In short:**